-How thick is the cladding on the Lotus metal sheds?, this has to be the important question.
+How thick is the cladding on the Lotus metal sheds? this has to be an important question.
 Philip tells me "Many metal sheds are 0.25mm and some are as light as 0.18mm but the Lotus is 0.30mm steel" so you get plenty of bang for your buck here.

 The internal frame is constructed of box section steel as opposed to the normal L shape or angled steel which can be sharp if not rolled and finished properly.